vanheeringen-lab/genomepy_manuscript/manuscript.md

 ## Abstract {.page_break_before}

-Analyzing functional genomics data, including ATAC-, ChIP- and RNA-sequencing, requires genomic data such as a genome assembly and gene annotations.
+Analyzing a functional genomics experiment, such as ATAC-, ChIP- or RNA-sequencing, requires reference data including a genome assembly and gene annotation.
-These resources can generally be retrieved from multiple organizations, at multiple versions, and multiple processing methods.
+These resources can generally be retrieved from different organizations and in different versions.
 Most bioinformatic workflows require the user to supply this genomic data manually, which can be a tedious and error-prone process.

 Here we present genomepy, which can search, download, and preprocess the right genomic data for your analysis.
-Genomepy can search genomic data on GENCODE, Ensembl, UCSC and NCBI, and compare available gene annotations, to enable an informed decision.
+Genomepy can search genomic data on NCBI, Ensembl, UCSC and GENCODE, and compare available gene annotations to enable an informed decision.
-The selected genome and gene annotation can be downloaded (from anywhere) and preprocessed with sensible, yet controllable, defaults.
+The selected genome and gene annotation can be downloaded and preprocessed with sensible, yet controllable, defaults.
-Additional supporting data can be automatically generated, such as aligner indexes, genome metadata and blacklists.
+Additional supporting data can be automatically generated or downloaded, such as aligner indexes, genome metadata and blacklists.
-These functionalities are available on command line interface, aimed at ease of use and integration in automated pipelines, with extended functionality on the Python application programming interface.
+These functionalities are available from a command line interface, aimed at ease of use and integration in automated pipelines.
+Extended functionality is accessible using a Python application programming interface.